GST FAQ’s – GST Frequently Asked Questions and Answers

-You pay a late fee of Rs.
+Answer: You pay a late fee of Rs.
 100 for every day of delay after the due date to a maximum of five thousand Rupees.
 Refusal to file attracts a penalty ranging from 10% of the tax not paid or ten thousand Rupees.

-Question 13: What is composition scheme?
+Question 13: What is a composition scheme?

-This is a scheme under GST, which allows small taxpayers whose turnover is less than Rs.1.0 crore to pay tax at a fixed rate of turnover.
+Answer: This is a scheme under GST, which allows small taxpayers whose turnover is less than Rs.1.0 crore to pay tax at a fixed rate of turnover.

 Question 15: As a small business owner, do I need accounting software for my GST filing?

-Yes.
+Answer: Yes.
 You need small business accounting software for easy tax filing and access to GTN.

-It becomes easy to input and collates your invoice with accounting software.
+Answer: It becomes easy to input and collates your invoice with accounting software.
 Accounting software also calculates the tax payable on each supply for you and tax return filing becomes automated.